 Upcycled Crib Garden Trellis For Climbing Plants

 You can buy a garden trellis online or at just about any home and garden store.
-But sometimes you can just simply use the things you have on hand or things you find cheap at thrift stores and garage sales.
+But sometimes you can just simply use the things you have on hand or things you find cheap at thrift stores (like Goodwill, that is where I got this one) and garage sales.

 Crib rails are just one of many things that make a wonderful trellis in the garden.
 Other items that also work well are old ladders, wood, and wire, cage panels just to name a few.
 Just get creative and think outside the box.

 Why Should You Grow On A Trellis?

 Growing on a trellis as a lot of great benefits to it.
 It saves on garden ground space.
 Because you are forcing the plants to grow upward, they take up less ground space in the garden.

 That works really well if you have a limited garden area to grow too.
 If you really want to save on space, you can also utilize the space under the arch as well.
 Grow plants under there that are short and grow in the shade.

 Not only does growing on a trellis save on ground garden space, but it also adds a nice visual effect to the garden as well.
 Gives it some nice height which looks good and is appealing to the eye.

 It also protects the harvest.
 When growing vertical it helps keep your produce off the ground.
 This both encourages straight not curved produce and protects from things like moister rot and lessens the chances of slugs and worms.

 What Types Of Plants Grow On A Trellis?

 Not all types of plants will grow on a trellis.
 You need to grow plants that have a vine nature to them.